Vause/HCI-Raspi/README.md

 # HCI-Raspi
-Using facial recognition with the Rapsberry pi
+Using facial recognition with the Raspberry pi